Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 Minecraft world to sets of entities raises the problem of _restricting our open set_ but _increasing our number of entities therein_.
 Imagine the following.
-You have your Minecraft map and play the game with your charachter $$p$$ inside said map.
+You have your Minecraft map and play the game with your character $$p$$ inside said map.
-Now you wish to poll the number of entities which are located in your current chunk (the one your player resides in) and the ones adjacent to your current chunk.
+Now you wish to poll the number of entities that are located in your current chunk (the one your player resides in) and the ones adjacent to your current chunk.
 This would give you in total $$9$$ chunks in which you poll for entities.
-Because you wish to let your charachter sleep in the game and the game does not let your charater sleep, if there are any monsters (which are a subset of entities) near your bed, you need to check if
+Because you wish to let your character sleep in the game and the game does not let your character sleep if there are any monsters (which are a subset of entities) near your bed, you need to check if
-$$\Gamma(V, \mathcal{F})$$ has any monsers in it (where $$V$$ is the chunk the player is in and the adjacent chunks).
+$$\Gamma(V, \mathcal{F})$$ has any monster in it (where $$V$$ is the chunk the player is in and the adjacent chunks).
 So now the game says everything is fine because $$\Gamma(V, \mathcal{F}) = \{p\}$$, your player is the only entity in these chunks and you can go to bed.
 But when you wake up in Minecraft to your dismay you are getting attacked by a zombie, because actually there was one more entity nearby.
 There was indeed one zombie $$z \in \Gamma(V', \mathcal{F})$$ where
-$$V'\subset V$$ is just the players current chunk.
+$$V'\subset V$$ is just the player's current chunk.
 This problem/bug occurred, because the mapping which shows entities residing in an open set of our topology did not respect _restriction mappings_.
-This means, even if one takes the subset of an open set, the correlating entities in this subset need not be a subset of the entities correlating to the supset.
+This means, even if one takes the subset of an open set, the correlating entities in this subset need not be a subset of the entities correlating to the superset.
 Indeed, in our case we had $$V'\subset V$$ but
 $$\Gamma(V',\mathcal{F})=\{p,z\}\supset \{p\}=\Gamma(V,\mathcal{F})$$